 All foreign nationals living and working in Spain have to contribute to the local social security system, and, as such, are fully entitled to register with the national health fund.
 EU-EEA citizens can keep their national health coverage up to one year through form E-101, or up to two years through form E-102.
 After two years in Spain, EU-EEA citizen must register with the Spanish Healthcare System (INGESA).

-Health care provided in the framework of the INGESA is free of charge, except for eye and dental care.
-In order to enroll, you must register with the nearest Local Social Security Office (Instituto Nacional de la Seguridad Social) and apply for a Social Security Card.
+Spain offers free healthcare to all residents, as well as visitors and tourists.
+Healthcare provided in the framework of the INGESA is free of charge, except for eye and dental care, which is carried out in the private sector.
+In order to enrol, you must register with the Local Social Security Office (Instituto Nacional de la Seguridad Social) to apply for a Social Security Number.
 The registration documents' checklist includes:

 - proof of residence in Spain and

 - all supporting documents of your dependants (spouse, children etc..).

 If you are a freelancer in Spain, you will have to subscribe to the RETA, which is a special regime.
 The TA.0521 form has to be filled at the nearest Social Security office.

 You can then register with a local health centre (Centro de Salud) where you need to ask for a health insurance card (tarjeta sanitaria individual) and to be assigned a GP.
 The card is sent to the requestor by surface post within approximately two months and will be needed each time you request medical treatment.
 Once in your possession, you can change or choose another GP without much difficulty.
 In case you need to consult a specialist, you must first request an appointment through your GP.